ctu-mrs/ctu-mrs.github.io/docs/system/motor_thrust_model.md

 $$ T = a\sqrt{f} + b $$

-Where $$ T $$ is throttle, $$ a $$ and $$ b $$ are the parameters of the quadratic curve and $$ f $$ is the produced force.
+Where $$ T $$ is throttle, $$ a $$ and $$ b $$ are the parameters of the quadratic curve and $$ f $$ is the produced force (thrust).
-Note that we only use a quadratic and constant term.
+Note that we only use a quadratic and a constant term.
 There is no linear term, which makes the model a bit less accurate, but it greatly simplifies the inversion of the equation and avoids some other issues.

 We can substitute $$ f = mg $$ and invert the equation, to get an estimate of the current UAV mass based on the used throttle: